ayushsarode/DSA-Learning-Kit/README.md

 <div align="center">
   <h1>DSA Learning Kit</h1>
   <p>Welcome to the <strong>DSA Learning Kit</strong>!
-This repository is a collection of resources and code challenges focused on Data Structures and Algorithms (DSA).
-Whether you're a beginner looking to learn DSA concepts or a seasoned coder preparing for technical interviews, this repository is designed to help you enhance your coding skills and problem-solving abilities.</p>
+This repository is a collection of resources and code challenges focused on Data Structures and Algorithms (DSA).This repository is designed to help you enhance your coding skills and problem-solving abilities.</p>
 </div>

 ***